nrobinson2000/blog/donate.md

 ---
-layout: post
+layout: page
 title: Donate
 permalink: /donate/
 ---

-# This page will automatically open my address in your bitcoin wallet.
-If your Computer or Phone is not compatible with "bitcoin:" links, please copy the following address into your wallet.  **1HRNnK7E5jcpkLwSDQTWY2JDLpPcNcSi7G**
+# This page should automatically open my address in your bitcoin wallet.
+If your Browser + Device combination is not compatible with "bitcoin:" links, please copy the following address into your wallet.  [**1HRNnK7E5jcpkLwSDQTWY2JDLpPcNcSi7G**](bitcoin:1HRNnK7E5jcpkLwSDQTWY2JDLpPcNcSi7G)

 <script>